marcominerva/TinyHelpers/src/TinyHelpers.Dapper/README.md

 **Installation**

 The library is available on [NuGet](https://www.nuget.org/packages/TinyHelpers.Dapper).
-Just search *TinyHelpers.Dapper* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:
+Just search for *TinyHelpers.Dapper* in the **Package Manager GUI** or run the following command in the **.NET CLI**:

-    Install-Package TinyHelpers.Dapper
+    dotnet add package TinyHelpers.Dapper

 **Usage**